anira-project/anira/README.md

 ### Build in examples

 - [Simple JUCE Audio Plugin](examples/desktop/juce-audio-plugin/): Demonstrates how to use anira in a real-time audio JUCE / VST3-Plugin.
-- [CLAP Plugin Example](examples/desktop/clap-audio-plugin/): Demonstrates how to use anira in a real-time clap plugin utilizing host provided threads instead of anira's thread pool.
+- [CLAP Plugin Example](examples/desktop/clap-audio-plugin/): Demonstrates how to use anira in a real-time clap plugin.
 - [Benchmark](examples/desktop/benchmark/): Demonstrates how to use anira for benchmarking of different neural network models, backends and audio configurations.
 - [Minimal Inference](examples/desktop/minimal-inference/): Demonstrates how minimal inference applications can be implemented in all three backends.
 - [Bela Example](examples/embedded/bela/bela-inference/): Demonstrates how to use anira in a real-time audio application on the Bela platform.